 b.
 Outside the Group

 Your personal data may also be transferred to third parties outside the Group if we are legally obliged to do so, because we need to identify you before we enter into an agreement with you or because we use a third party for meeting the obligations we entered into with you.
 We may also pass on your personal data to tax and supervisory authorities or (national) data protection authorities.

 If you do not pay on time, we may transfer your personal data to third parties that we need in the context of our services (for example, bailiffs and lawyers).

 We may transfer our agreement with you to another financial institution.
 Once the agreements have been transferred, the other party will also process your personal data.
-We agree with the other party that it must comply with privacy and data protection laws and regulations..
+We agree with the other party that it must comply with privacy and data protection laws and regulations.

-The third parties must first be deemed sufficiently reliable by us.
-We shall only engage third parties if this fits the purposes for which we process your personal data.
-In addition, these third parties can only be involved if they enter into proper data processing agreements with us, have implemented appropriate security measures and guarantee that your personal data will remain confidential.
+The third parties must first be deemed sufficiently reliable from a privacy and data protection perspective.
+We only engage third parties if this fits the purposes for which we process your personal data.
+In addition, these third parties can only be involved if they enter into proper contracts with us, have implemented appropriate security measures and guarantee that your personal data will remain confidential.

 a.
 Right to access and rectification

 You can ask us to access your personal data processed by us.
 Should you believe that your personal data is incorrect or incomplete, then you can ask us to rectify or supplement your personal data.b.
 Right to erasure (right to be forgotten)

-You can ask us to erase your personal data as recorded by us.
-If we do not have any legal obligations or business reasons to retain your personal data, we will execute your request.c.
+You can ask us to erase your personal data as processed by us.
+If we do not have any legal obligations or legitimate business reasons to retain your personal data, we will execute your request.c.
 Right to restrict personal data

 You have the right to object if we process your personal data.
-If you object to this processing, we will determine whether your personal data can indeed no longer be used for those purposes.
+If you object to processing, we will determine whether your personal data can indeed no longer be used for those purposes.
 We can then decide to cease the processing of your personal data.
 We will inform you about our decisions and motivations.
 You have also the right to request that we stop using your personal data for direct marketing purposes.
 We will then take steps to ensure you are no longer contacted for direct marketing purposes.f.
 Right to withdraw consent

 If you have given your consent to us for specific processing of your personal data, you can at any time withdraw your consent.
 From that moment, we are no longer allowed to process your personal data.

 We will respond within one month after we have received your request.
-In specific cases, we are allowed to extend this period to 2 months.
-In order to process your request, we may request you to provide identification, for example in case of a request for access.
+In specific cases, we are allowed to extend this period with another 2 months.
+In order to process your request, we will request you to provide sufficient information to identify you.
 We may also request you to further specify your request.

-This Statement can be updated from time to time.
+This Privacy Statement will be updated from time to time.
 For example, in case of additional legal requirements or if we process personal data for new purposes.
-Please note that you can find the latest, and the previous, version(s) of this Privacy Statement on our website www.dllgroup.com/dk.
+Please note that you can find the latest version of this Privacy Statement on our website, www.dllgroup.com.